Given an array of integers, transform the array in-place to a max heap.

 index element) you can use the equation again to find its children at indexes: 2 * 1 + 1 = 3, and 2 * 1 + 2 = 4.

-Note: Given a collection of integers, there may be many valid orderings that satisfy the min- or max-heap property, which will depend on the algorithm used to “heapify” the array.
+Note: A binary heap can be represented as both a binary tree and an array.
+But, given a collection of integers, there may be many valid orderings that satisfy the min- or max-heap property, which will depend on the algorithm used to “heapify” the array

 Two common approaches to “heapifying” an array are to rely on sifting nodes up the tree, and sifting nodes down the tree.

-To sift a node up the tree, we swap a node that is larger than its parent with its parent, and continue doing this (via e.g. recursion) until it is no larger than its parent.
+To sift a node up the tree, we swap a node that is larger than its parent with its parent, and continue doing this (via e.g. recursion ) until it is not larger than its parent.

 To solve this problem using the “sift up” approach, we can use algebra to modify the equation we use to find a node’s children.
-Consider the following equation and note how it can be adjusted to solve for the parent node’s index:
+Consider the following equation and note how it can be adjusted to solve for the child node’s and the parent node’s index:

 child_one_idx = parent_idx * 2 + 1